svZeroDSolver

 • Once the changes are implemented, the developer should make sure the build, documentation, and code format tests are passing on the user's feature branch.

-• The tests are automatically run when pushing changes to the developer's remote branch on Github.
+• Tests are automatically run as Github workflows when pushing changes to the developer's remote branch on Github.
+These tests are defined in the .github/workflows directory.

 • The tests for the C++ interface require the CMake install and can be run by building the tests in svZeroDSolver/tests/test_interface.

-• Code formatting can be performed following the instructions in the Formatting section below.
+• Code formatting can be performed following the instructions in the Formatting section.

-• The documentation can be built following the instructions in the Documentation section below.
+• The documentation can be built following the instructions in the Documentation section.

 • Once all the tests are passing, the developer should open a pull request from the feature branch and link the relevant issue.